What is gaslighting in the workplace: Examples and tips to handle it as a leader

 In the complex landscape of the modern workplace, recognizing and addressing gaslighting is crucial.
 As leaders, we must be vigilant, fostering a culture of trust, empathy, and open communication.

-By understanding the examples and following the tips outlined, we can dismantle the toxic roots of gaslighting, ensuring that our teams thrive in an environment where their voices are heard, their experiences validated, and their potential unleashed.
-Let's lead by example, and together, we can create workplaces that shine with respect and genuine collaboration.
+By understanding the examples and following the tips outlined, we can dismantle the toxic roots of gaslighting, ensuring that our teams thrive in an environment where their voices are heard, their experiences are validated, and their potential is unleashed.

 FAQs